Maubeuge: History

 Maubeuge (ancient Malbodium, from Latin, derived from the Old Frankish name Malboden, meaning "assizes of Boden") owes its origin to Maubeuge Abbey, a double monastery, for men and women, founded in the 7th century by Saint Aldego, the relics of whom are preserved in the church.
 It subsequently belonged to the territory of Hainaut.

 The town was part of the Spanish Netherlands and changed hands a number of times before it was finally ceded to France in the 1678 Treaty of Nijmegen.
 As part of Vauban's pré carré plan that protected France's northern borders with a double line of fortresses, it was extensively fortified as directed by Louis XIV of France.

 Mayor of Maubeuge presenting the British Guards Division with a flag as an appreciation from the town which was taken by the division on 9 November 1918.
 Major-General Torquhil Matheson is seen receiving the flag, 14 November 1918.

 Besieged in 1793 by Prince Josias of Saxe-Coburg-Saalfeld, it was relieved by the victory of Wattignies, which is commemorated by a monument in the town.
 It was unsuccessfully besieged in 1814, but was compelled to capitulate, after a vigorous resistance, in the Hundred Days.

 As a fortress, Maubeuge has an old enceinte of bastion trace which serves as the center of an important entrenched camp of 18 miles perimeter.
-The fortress was constructed after the War of 1870 but has since been modernized and augmented.
+The fortress was constructed after the War of 1870 but was later modernized and augmented.

 The forts were besieged in World War I by the German Empire.
 Maubeuge suffered heavily in World War II: 90% of the town centre was destroyed by bombardments in May 1940.
 Fighting again occurred in early September 1944, in and around the outskirts of Maubeuge, involving units of the U.S. 1st Infantry Division during the American push toward Belgium.

 After the war the town was rebuilt: the new buildings culminated in the new Hôtel de Ville which was completed in 1970.